Today, Google confirmed what SEO Inc. had suspected all along.

 Remove Bad Links, Recover Your Site

 So the burning question is, “How does Google remove these penalties?”
 The answer, according to Gary Illyes, is algorithmic updates.
-The basic idea is that Google’s algorithms will regularly check to see if your site is following their rules, and once they see that yours is, boom—no more Google penalty.
+The basic idea is that Google’s algorithms will regularly check to see if your site is following their rules, and once they know that yours is, boom—no more Google penalty.

-Basically, if you fix your site, the algorithms will handle the rest.
+If you fix your site, the algorithms will handle the rest.

 “Follow the Guidelines, and You Will Do Good”

 The only caveat with this news is that updates (that we know of) are fewer and farther between than the general algorithms that crawl your site.
-So if you get hit with a guideline penalty, you could have to wait as long as five to six months—even a year—to recover.
+So if you get hit with a guideline penalty, you could have to wait five to six months—even a year—to recover.
 So the best thing you can do is follow the Webmaster guidelines.

-Big Updates on the Way
+Significant Updates on the Way